Visit Wilderness

 1

-The Alpine Lakes Wilderness showcases some of the most astonishing terrain in the entire Cascade Range: sawtooth ridges, sharp summit spires, ice-scooped U-shaped valleys, and hundreds of glacially excavated lake basins.
-Small glaciers persist in the Stuart Range and along the high crest between Chikamin Peak and Mount Daniel.
-Geologically the Wilderness includes a range of rock types representing the volatile tectonic activity along the western edge of the North American continent.
+Geologically, the Wilderness includes a range of rock types representing the volatile tectonic activity along the western edge of the North American continent.
 Formations include sedimentary and metamorphic rocks associated with micro-continents that slammed into North America some 100 million years ago as well as more recent granitic intrusions.
-The latter category includes the great 80- to 90-million-year-old batholith of the Stuart Range.
+The latter cateogry includes the great 80- to 90-million-year-old batholith of the Stuart Range.

-The legacy of past logging and mining operations in this portion of the Cascades, which punched many access roads into the mountains, explains the wildly irregular boundary of the Alpine Lakes Wilderness.
+The legacy of past logging and mining operations in this portion of the Cascades, which punched many access roads into the mountains, explains the wildly irregular boundary of Alpine Lakes Wilderness.

-Numerous hiking trails provide access to the Alpine Lakes Wilderness, including a significant stretch of the Pacific Crest National Scenic Trail.
 Given its proximity to population centers and its much-lauded beauty, the Wilderness is an exceedingly popular one, especially in its upper lake basins.
 To protect against overuse, backpackers must have permits to enter certain areas between May 15 and October 31, and campfires are banned above 5,000 feet.
-It goes without saying that all visitors should follow Leave-No-Trace practices in this fragile wildland.
+It goes without saying that all visitors should follow Leave No Trace practices in this fragile wildland.

 The Pacific Crest National Scenic Trail (PCT) enters from Stevens Pass on the north to follow the crest south, with a long westward bend to Snoqualmie Pass, a distance of 67 trail miles.
 Hordes of people take advantage of the PCT's 450 miles or so of excellent trails.
 Subsequent use and abuse of the area has resulted in a permit system, which is applied to some regions of the Wilderness between May 15 to October 31.